tylp/advent-of-code/README.md

-# advent-of-code-2024
+# Advent of code 2024

-Rust implementation of the advent of code 2024 puzzles.
+Implementation of the advent of code 2024 puzzles in Rust.